pbaettig/request0r/README.md

 ### host
 String: The host targeted by the test.
 If required a custom port can be specified as part of it.
 ### uriComponents
-A list of PathComponents that describe the parts of the URI
+A list of `PathComponent`s that describe the parts of the URI

 ## PathComponent
 A URI consists of a number of PathComponents that are joined using "/".
-There are different PathComponents available:
+There are different `PathComponent`s available:
 ### type: string
 A static string value.
 #### value